spicysoft/jp-www-gitlab-com/sites/uncategorized/source/job-families/finance/data-science/index.html.md

 #### Responsibilities

-The Senior Data Scientist has all of the responsibilities of an Intermediate Data Scientist, plus:
+The Staff Data Scientist has all of the responsibilities of a Senior Data Scientist, plus:

 *  Improve predictive models with data from multiple models
 *  Automate feedback loops for algorithms/models in production